captbaritone/webamp/README.md

 It comes preloaded with one track, but you can click to "eject" button to select your own mp3 file.

-Looks the most polished in Chrome but works fine in modern versions of Safari and Firefox.
-Only tested on OS X.
+Works in modern versions of Firefox, Safari and Chrome.
+Untested in IE.

 ## TODO